9 Best perps DEX for beginners in 2026: Low fees, no KYC

 ❌ Newer liquidity pools than the long-running giants.

 What makes it special is the tech under the hood.
 Hyperliquid built its own Layer 1 blockchain, with a fully on-chain order book and lightning-fast finality.
-There are no gas fees just to place an order.
-You connect your wallet, sign once, and trade like you're on Binance.
+There are no gas fees just to place an order: you connect your wallet, sign once, and trade like you are on a top centralized exchange.

-The interface is cleaner than you'd expect for the market leader.
-Beginners can find their way around.
-Liquidity is deep, so getting in and out of trades is easy.
+The interface is cleaner than you would expect for the market leader, and the deep liquidity makes getting in and out of trades easy.

-But it's not perfect.
-Order matching runs through a single sequencer — one central point that, if it stops, freezes everything.
+But it is not perfect.
+Order matching runs through a single sequencer: one central point that, if it stops, freezes everything.
 And US traders are mostly locked out.

 Pros